hashicorp-forge/terraform-provider-enos/README.md

 ```

 Note that you should not prepend it with enos_, the utility will do that for you.

-# Publishing to the network mirror

-In order to provider a network mirror we have to convert our build artifacts into
-archives and metadata that Terraform can remotely access.
-To do this you'll need
-access to the S3 bucket and provider developer toolchain installed.

-## S3 bucket access

-The enos-provider S3 bucket resides in the `vault_team_dev` account.
-You will
-need a `developer` role on that account to gain write access to the bucket.
-To
-download the artifacts from the S3 bucket you'll need your IP address added to
-the bucket policy that is maintained in the [mirror](./mirror) section of the
-repository.

-## Publishing the artifacts

-To publish you will need write access to the S3 bucket, your IP address allowlisted
-in the S3 bucket policy (see previous section), the `go` compiler installed, and
-`docker` installed and running.
-All of the following commands should be run from
-the root of the repository.

-1. Increment the version specified in the [VERSION](./VERSION) file.
-  If you fail to do this you'll overwrite the existing artifacts that exist for
-  that version.
-1. Remove any previous build artifacts.
-Run `rm ./dist/*`
-1. Build the release artifacts.
-Run `CI=true make`
-1. Publish the artifacts.
-Run `go run ./tools/populate-mirror -dist ./dist -bucket enos-provider`

 # Provider Configuration